trpc/trpc/README.md

   .merge(
     'admin.',
     createRouter()
-      // this protectes all procedures defined after .middleware(async ({ ctx }) => {
+      // this protectes all procedures defined after in this router .middleware(async ({ ctx }) => {
         if (!ctx.user?.isAdmin) {
           throw httpError.unauthorized();